-Plastic podiums, recycled medals, cardboard beds: sustainability at Tokyo 2020
+Plastic podiums, recycled medals, cardboard beds: Sustainability at Tokyo 2020

 The Tokyo event has some high-profile green credentials.

-The athlete's village, where competitors sleep on cardboard beds, will be turned into into apartment complex after the Games and continue to be partially powered by hydrogen fuel cells.
+The athlete's village, where competitors sleep on cardboard beds, will be turned into an apartment complex after the Games and continue to be partially powered by hydrogen fuel cells.

 Among the 43 venues for Olympics and Paralympics Games, 25 existed before the Games and 10 are temporary venues.